MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-checkdb-transact-sql.md

  EXTENDED_LOGICAL_CHECKS
  If the compatibility level is 100 ([!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)]) or higher, performs logical consistency checks on an indexed view, XML indexes, and spatial indexes, where present.
- For more information, see "Performing Logical Consistency Checks on Indexes," in the "Remarks" section later in this topic.
+ For more information, see *Performing Logical Consistency Checks on Indexes*, in the [Remarks](#remarks) section later in this topic.

  NO_INFOMSGS
  Suppresses all informational messages.